Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-troubleshooting-ssh.md

 GIT_SSH=$HOME/.ssh/scalingo-personal.sh git push scalingo master
 ```

-Then Git will correctly used authenticate using the second alternative key
+Then Git will correctly use authenticate using the second alternative key,
 authenticating the second account.

 * It is your only account